imjoy-team/ImJoy/docs/docs/api.md

 ### `async/await` style

 Declare your function with the `async` keyword.
 Append `await` to the asynchronous function to wait fore the result.
-This essentially allows a synchronous style programming without the need to sett callbacks.
+This essentially allows synchronous style programming without the need to set callbacks.
 For example:
  ```javascript
  // JavaScript
  class JSPlugin(){